jessepav/lacygoill-wiki-backup/python/python.md

 ---

-As a last resort, try to to torify your command:
+As a last resort, try to torify your command:

     $ . torsocks on
     $ sudo systemctl start tor.service
-    $ python3 -m pip install --user requests
+    $ python3 -m pip install --user <package>

 Note that the second command may be optional.
 It's possible  that you have a  tor daemon which runs  the service automatically